FunctionLab/humanbase-docs/docs/expecto.rst

 Variation potential directionality scores
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Variation potential of a gene in a tissue or cell-type can reflect the evolutionary constraint on its expression level.
 Specifically, we compute the variation potential directionality score as the sum of all directional mutation effects within 1kb to TSS.
 A negative variation potential indicates active expression and constraint toward higher expression level, and vice versa.
 The sum of absolute mutation effects, or the magnitudes, is predictive of tissue/condition-specificity of a gene.
-The variation potential directionality scores and the inferred evolution constraint probabilities can be downloaded here.
+The variation potential directionality scores and the inferred evolution constraint probabilities can be downloaded `here <http://deepsea.princeton.edu/media/code/expecto/evocon.zip>`_.

 The full prediction of all 140 million mutations can be downloaded `here <http://deepsea.princeton.edu/media/code/expecto/all1kbmutations.tar>`_ (~125G).